 Market Value Conclusion

-Premise Interest Appraised Effective Date Value Conclusion "As Is" Fee Simple December 1, 2015 \$1,125
+Premise Interest Appraised Effective Date Value Conclusion

+"As Is" Fee Simple April 12, 2016 \$8,355

-This report is presented in an Appraisal Report format and has been prepared in conformity with the Uniform Standards of Professional Appraisal Practice (USPAP).
+This report is presented in an Appraisal Report format and has been prepared in conformity with the Uniform Standards of Professional Appraisal Practice (USPAP) effective January 1, 2016.
 The analysis, opinions and conclusions were also developed and prepared in accordance with regulations issued by the Office of Thrift Supervision including Title XI of the Financial Reform, Recovery and Enforcement Act of 1989 (FIRREA).

-We are hypothetical assuming that as of the effective date, the 7.5'x50' portion of the alley as identified throughout the report is divided from the rest of the alley and legally can be transferred.
-The subject is legally described within the report.
-We also assume that it will not be encumbered and that the zoning will be RS-10, which is the predominant zoning in the immediate area.
+We are hypothetical assuming that as of the effective date, the 2,785 portion of the alley as identified throughout the report that is west of 120 Church Street NE and is 15' wide, is divided from the rest of the alley and legally can be transferred.
+The subject is legally described within the report via Metes and Bounds.
+We also assume that it will not be encumbered and that the zoning will be congruence with neighboring zoning.
+It is not zoned and is and abandoned alley owned by the Town of Vienna.